microsoft/mdatp-devicecontrol/windows/Removable Storage Access Control Samples/File Duplication.md

 ## Intune UX

 Intune UX is not supported for this policy because:
+- File Write (16) is an unsupported access mask
 - Create file evidence with file is an unsupported notification.

 Use [Intune custom settings](#intune-custom-settings) to deploy the policy instead.